 - Fido Friendly Getaway on the Delmarva Peninsula

 Chances are I missed a bakery or two in my 12 years of traveling the Mid-Atlantic region, but this is a good start.
-If you food lovers haven't tried these bakeries, you now have a list to get you started on a trail of delicious discoveries.
-And if you're like me and think food and wine are essential pairings, check out the Mid-Atlantic wineries in Wonderful Women Winemakers of Maryland.
+If you food lovers haven’t tried these bakeries, you now have a list to get you started on the trail of delicious discoveries.
+And if you’re like me and think food and wine are essential pairings, check out the Mid-Atlantic wineries in Wonderful Women Winemakers of Maryland.
 Let Wander help you discover new recipes and restaurants as you explore.